gdsge/gdsge.github.io/source/usage/functions.rst

     Declare exogenous state variables.
     The number of elements of the cartesian set of `var_shock` is specified by `shock_num`.
-    The full transition matrix is specified by `shock_trans`
+    The full transition matrix is specified by `shock_trans`.

 .. declare:: var_state var1 var2 ...